Policies and Communications for service incidents

 Evaluations of the service to determine exposure to any vulnerabilities identified by the Microsoft Security Response Center (MSRC), which regularly monitors external vulnerability awareness sites

-The Dynamics 365 (online) team identifies and tracks any identified issues, and takes swift action to mitigate risks when necessary.
+The Customer Engagement apps team identifies and tracks any identified issues, and takes swift action to mitigate risks when necessary.

 How do I find out about security updates?

-Because the Dynamics 365 (online) team strives to apply risk mitigations in a way that doesn’t require service downtime, Dynamics 365 administrators usually don’t receive emails for security updates.
+Because the Customer Engagement apps team strives to apply risk mitigations in a way that doesn’t require service downtime, Customer Engagement apps administrators usually don’t receive emails for security updates.
 If a security update does require service downtime, it is considered planned maintenance.

-For more information about Dynamics 365 (online) security, see Dynamics 365 (online) Trust Center.
+For more information about Customer Engagement apps security, see Dynamics 365 for Customer Engagement apps (online) Trust Center.

-Dynamics 365 (online) typically releases two major service updates per year.
-Service updates provide new features and functionality to Dynamics 365 (online).
+Dynamics 365 for Customer Engagement apps (online) typically releases two major service updates per year.
+Major service updates provide new features and functionality to Customer Engagement apps.

 Improvements in the update process put the power in your hands for scheduling your organization’s service updates.
 You can choose from a list of available dates.
-Service updates are only applied after they are approved by the Dynamics 365 (online) admin - please review the important note below outlining the Dynamics 365 online update policy.
-This helps you to plan well in advance for your upgrade path, while using your sandbox organization to properly test and evaluate the service updates with your existing production code.
+Service updates are only applied after they are approved by the Customer Engagement apps admin - please review the important note below outlining the Dynamics 365 for Customer Engagement apps online update policy.
+This helps you to plan well in advance for your upgrade path, while using your Sandbox organization to properly test and evaluate the service updates with your existing production code.

 Be sure to check out Update policy for important information about updating to the latest version.

-How do I find out about service updates?
+How do I find out about major service updates?

-The Dynamics 365 (online) team preschedules customers for the service update and emails Dynamics 365 (online) admins 90 days before the scheduled update.
-Dynamics 365 (online) admins receive additional emails at 90 days, 30 days, 15 days, 7 days, 0 or day of, and post update.
+The Customer Engagement apps team preschedules customers for the service update and emails Customer Engagement apps admins 90 days before the scheduled update.
+Customer Engagement apps admins receive additional emails at 90 days, 30 days, 15 days, 7 days, 0 or day of, and post update.

 In the email, you have the opportunity to either approve the scheduled date or reschedule the update from a list of dates.
 All customers are updated during the defined service update release period, usually over a three-month window.

-To find out more about rescheduling service updates, see Manage Dynamics 365 (online) updates.
+To find out more about rescheduling service updates, see Manage Dynamics 365 for Customer Engagement apps (online) updates.